hummerstudio/jenkinsclient/README.md

 try `jenkins jobs` to see all jobs on your jenkins server.

 try `jenkins plugins` to see all plugins on your jenkins server.

+Tips: in all commands, you can replace `jenkins` with `jks` to simplify input.

 ## Help information